PostgreSQL WAL Files Settings

 - To back up PostgreSQL WAL files with Veeam Backup & Replication, select the Backup log every <N> minutes check box and specify the frequency for WAL files backup.
 By default, WAL files are backed up every 15 minutes.
 The maximum log backup interval is 480 minutes.

-- Select Until the corresponding image-level backup is deleted to apply the same retention policy for both image-level backups and WAL files backups.
+- Select Until the corresponding image-level backup is deleted to apply the same retention policy for both image-level backups and WAL file backups.

 - Select Keep only last <n> days to keep WAL files for a specific number of days.
 By default, WAL files are kept for 15 days.
 If you select this option, you must make sure that retention for WAL files is not greater than retention for the image-level backups.
 For more information, see Retention for PostgreSQL WAL Files.

-- In the Staging location for archive logs section specify a path to the storage location, where you want to keep WAL files.
+- In the Temporary location for archive logs (Staging location for archive logs - for version 12) section, specify a path to the storage location where you want to keep WAL files.

 - In the Log shipping servers section, click Choose to select what log shipping server you want to use to transport WAL files: